 What other food resources are available?

-The SU Food Pantry is open Monday (12:00pm-2:00pm), Wednesday (6:00pm-9:00pm) and Friday (9:00am-11:00am) during the academic year.
-Any SU affiliate with a current Seattle U ID card is welcome to utilize the SU Food Pantry once a week to supplement their groceries.
+The SU Food Pantry provides free, supplementary food to all students, staff, and faculty with a current Seattle U ID card.
+Any SU affiliate is welcome to utilize the SU Food Pantry once a week to supplement their groceries.

 The Emerald City Resource Guide produced by REAL CHANGE is a resource that may be helpful.